This article covers the following data field types:

 When selecting the field type “Text”, the user will be asked to specify a length for the field.
 This type of text field can be set to a maximum length of 50 characters.

 The URL type data field is used to capture web page addresses (URLs).
-The user will be required to add the URL when on the add or edit screen.

 After the URL has been specified, a direct link to the URL will be available from the view page.